 There are no traumatic injuries to the facial structures or teeth that can provide indisputable evidence that a child has been abused or that an adult has been the victim of domestic violence.
 However, certain patterns of injuries and patient behaviors should begin to raise suspicion of abuse.
 Every state requires dentists to report suspected cases of child abuse and neglect to the appropriate authorities.
-In some cases, the failure to do so is a punishable offense [55].
+In some cases, the failure to do so is a punishable offense [27, 28].
+The role of dental professionals in preventing child abuse can be explained by the four Rs of responsibility [27]: